BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Pacific Islands to avoid crowds and still get great weather?
+When is the absolute best time to visit the Pacific Islands to avoid both crowds and the worst of the rainy season?

-Beyond the famous resorts, are there any truly 'off-the-beaten-path' islands or experiences you'd recommend?
+Beyond the famous beaches, are there any 'hidden gem' experiences you'd recommend for a truly unique trip?

 What's the deal with currency and tipping in the Pacific Islands?
 Should I carry a lot of cash?